 Practitioners should follow nine basic steps when preparing a survey.
 Part One of this series discussed establishing a goal and a sample, and choosing the method.
 The next three steps relate to what types of questions to ask and how to ask them.

 To generate a valuable customer survey, practitioners should follow nine steps.
 The last article in this three-part series covers the final three steps: pre-testing the survey, administering the survey and analyzing the survey's results.

-A significant part of business success can come from the speed and quality of decision-making, which leads to performance improvements that reduce rework and drive benefits to the bottom line faster.
-Six Sigma has tools that improve decision-making.
+Six Sigma has tools that promote good decision making, which leads to performance improvements that reduce rework and drive benefits to the bottom line faster.

 A successful sales strategy is to determine what things have the greatest leverage, and focus scarce resources on them.
 One way to accomplish this is to close the gap between what customers value and what you provide using the Six Sigma methodology.